grahamking/perf-ninja-rs/README.md

 ## Misc / Tips

-Optimize Rust for your CPU, and include frame pointers: `export RUSTFLAGS=-Ctarget-cpu=native -Cforce-frame-pointers=yes`.
+Optimize Rust for your CPU, and include frame pointers: `export RUSTFLAGS="-Ctarget-cpu=native -Cforce-frame-pointers=yes"`.

 Have `perf report` display the call graph: `perf record --call-graph fp <prog>`.
 You need to build with `force-frame-pointers` (above in RUSTFLAGS).